Home Warranty Arbitration: Your Rights and How to File a Dispute

 Step Action Details

-1 Review Your Contract Identify the required arbitration provider (e.g., AAA, CDRS, NHWAS) and claim deadlines
+1 Review Your Contract Identify the required arbitration provider (AAA, JAMS, CDRS, or NHWAS) and claim deadlines

-3 Complete Required Forms Fill out a "Construction Defects to Be Arbitrated" form citing the specific warranty sections
+3 Complete Required Forms Fill out a Demand for Arbitration citing the specific warranty sections at issue

 5 Arbitrator Is Assigned The arbitration provider selects a neutral arbitrator based on location and expertise

-6 Schedule the Hearing A hearing date is set — most home warranty arbitrations are conducted at your home
+6 Schedule the Hearing A hearing date is set.
+Many home warranty arbitrations are conducted at your home

-7 Present Your Evidence You present evidence first; the company responds; the arbitrator inspects defects on-site
+7 Present Your Evidence You present evidence first, the company responds, and the arbitrator may inspect defects on-site

-Arbitration is far less expensive than filing a lawsuit, but there are still out-of-pocket costs to consider:
+Arbitration is far less expensive than filing a lawsuit, but there are still costs to consider.
+Here is what to expect under the latest 2026 fee schedules:

-• Evidence preparation: Costs for independent inspection reports or contractor estimates, typically $100–$300.
+• Evidence preparation.
+Independent inspection reports or contractor estimates typically run $100 to $400.

 Pincher's Pro Tip

 You are not required to hire an attorney for arbitration.
 Many homeowners successfully represent themselves.
-That said, consulting with a consumer protection attorney before the hearing — even for a one-hour review — can be well worth the cost for large disputes.
+That said, consulting with a consumer protection attorney before the hearing, even for a one-hour review, can be well worth the cost for large disputes.
+Also check whether your contract states the company pays all AAA fees, in which case your out-of-pocket filing fee drops to zero.

 Smart Savings Made Simple!